 "Sustainable development is the organizing principle for meeting human development goals while at the same time sustaining the ability of natural systems to provide the natural resources and ecosystem services upon which the economy and society depend."

 This concept is directly related to climate change, which will be analyzed in a following section.
 At the same time, it is also related to REs, as they are an alternative to the use of fossil fuels.
 The latter exhibit several negative consequences, such as the depletion of natural resources, contamination, pollution and contribution to climate change.

 '''

-Question 5.3: Sustainable Energy
+Question 1.8: Sustainable Energy [500 XP]

 '''

 The concept of sustainable energy was introduced at the beginning of this chapter.
-Find out the basics of Biomass Energy and answer the following questions:
+Find out the basics of Biomass Energy and look for specific information (in reports, articles, etc.) and try to answer the following questions: